 Like documenting an in-person encounter, charting must support the claim with history, a review of systems, consultative notes or any information used to make a medical determination and plan, and care instructions.
 Additionally, consider it prudent to also include a statement that the service was provided through telehealth, including the location of both the patient and the provider and the names and roles of any other persons participating in the telehealth service.

-As we move through the coming weeks in this unprecedented situation, it is our goal to keep you informed of business and operational issues, including billing and coding requirements, so that we may all see this through to completion intact.
+As we move through the coming weeks and months in this unprecedented situation, it is our goal to keep you informed of business and operational issues, including billing and coding requirements, so that we may all see this through to completion intact.

 Contact us if you find yourselves in need of third-party medical billing and coding support.